-The organisations on this page can offer a wide range of support services and advice to adults, click on links below to find out more about each
+The organisations on this page can offer a wide range of support services and advice to adults, click on the following links to find out more about each service.

-Addictions Counselling Inverness is a Third Sector organisation based in Inverness which offers free one-to-one, confidential counselling for adults who are experiencing issues with alcohol, drugs, gambling or other addictive behaviours.
+ACI Recovery Services is a third sector organisation based in Inverness which offers free one-to-one, confidential counselling for adults who are experiencing issues with alcohol, drugs, gambling or other addictive behaviours.

 EMail: info@counselling-aci.org